Founder and Co-Founder of SoSensational

 How social media made this e-commerce site a

-We asked Cyndy to share her top three highlights of taking part in a mentorship:
+We asked Cyndy to share her top three highlights of taking part in the mentorship:

 Helping us focus on our goals